If it’s on the internet, it must be true. Right?

 Misinformation and disinformation present important risks for businesses.
 They can threaten employee health, increase your healthcare costs, exacerbate disease-related absenteeism and increase workplace outbreaks of disease.

 Businesses can mitigate these impacts by treating false information as a risk of its own – as a digital pandemic of sorts.
-By using trusted data, critical examinations of evidence and evidence-based biorisk interventions, business leaders can:
+By using trusted data, critical examinations of evidence and evidence-based biosecurity interventions, business leaders can:

-- Protect employees from known biorisks.
+- Protect employees from known biosecurity threats.

 - Prepare their organizational culture to mitigate emerging future risks as they emerge.